 Hip pain affects people of all ages, from children with congenital disorders to anyone who has an accident or sports injury.
 The board-certified orthopedic surgeons at Northeast Orthopaedics & Sports Medicine have extensive experience diagnosing the cause of your hip pain and creating customized treatment plans that relieve your symptoms, delay progressive disease, and help you maintain an active lifestyle.
-If you need help with a hip problem, book an appointment online, or call one of their offices in Live Oak or San Antonio, Texas.
+If you need help with a hip problem, book an appointment online, or call one of their offices in Shertz, Live Oak or San Antonio, Texas.

 Your hip supports the weight of your upper body, maintains balance as you walk and run, and also bears an incredible amount of repetitive movement.
 These physical demands make your hip susceptible to injuries and age-related tissue degeneration.

 Northeast Orthopaedics & Sports Medicine often treats hip pain caused by: